-Poor data governance can also hamper regulatory compliance initiatives, which could cause problems for companies that need to comply with new data privacy and protection laws, such as the European Union's GDPR and the California Consumer Privacy Act (CCPA).
-An enterprise data governance program typically results in the development of common data definitions and standard data formats that are applied in all business systems, boosting data consistency for both business and compliance uses.
+Poor data governance can also hamper regulatory compliance initiatives.
+That could cause problems for companies that need to comply with the increasing number of data privacy and protection laws, such as the European Union's GDPR and the California Consumer Privacy Act (CCPA).
+An enterprise data governance program typically includes the development of common data definitions and standard data formats that are applied in all business systems, boosting data consistency for both business and compliance uses.

 Data governance goals and benefits